ModelEarth/community/README.md

 <h1 class="h1-home">Sustainable Communities Web&nbsp;Challenge</h1>

+<h3 style="font-weight:400">Virtual Programming Weekend:<br>
-<h3 style="font-weight:400">Saturday and Sunday, January 23 and 24, 2021</h3>
+Saturday and Sunday, January 23 and 24, 2021<br>
+Stay tuned for additional 2021 dates</h3>

 <div class="challenge-details">
 We're combining economic and envronmental data with planning input using the EPA's new environmental indicator models.
-Choose an area below to compete for $10,000 in awards using new input-output widgets to create interfaces for communities using 24 environmental indicators across 388&nbsp;industries.<br><br>
+Choose an area below to compete for $10,000 in awards in 2021 using new input-output widgets to create interfaces for communities using 24 environmental indicators across 388&nbsp;industries.<br><br>

 </div>